tune9/Fintech-Case-Study/README.md

 # Fintech-Case-Study
-This is a detailed deep dive into the Cardano blockchain intended for all audience.
+This is a detailed deep dive into the Cardano blockchain intended for all audiences.

 By **Tunde Hambolu** Feb 18, 2022